-- The incoming member has established all key controls listed in the "Self-Review of GST Controls checklists" ("SRC") for the three levels (i.e. Entity, Transaction and GST Reporting).
-A key control is considered as implemented if 60% or more of the control features (listed in the checklists) or their equivalents are present. - The incoming member's latest financial statement is unqualified. - The incoming member will conduct a GST review (using ASK methodology) of its GST returns submitted prior to joining the GST group and submit its findings within 6 months after its inclusion into the GST group. - You and the incoming group member(s) will make the necessary updates to the GST controls to ensure correct and complete GST reporting (e.g. in relation to intra-GST group transactions). - You are committed to and will perform additional review during PAR or stipulated timeline.
+The incoming member has established at GST Reporting Level after the

+all key controls listed in the "Self-Review inclusion to the GST group.

+of GST Controls checklists" ("SRC") for b.
+Walk-through the intra-group

+the three levels (i.e. Entity, Transaction transactions to ensure such

+and GST Reporting).
+A key control is transactions are correct tax coded as

+considered as implemented if 60% or out-of-scope for exclusion in the

+more of the control features (listed in the GST returns after GST group

+checklists) or their equivalents are registration is granted.

+present. c.
+Test of controls on new/updated key

+The incoming member's latest financial processes, where applicable.

+statement is unqualified. vi.
+Sign-off by declarant.

+The incoming member will conduct a

+GST review (using ASK methodology) of

+its GST returns submitted prior to joining

+the GST group and submit its findings

+within 6 months after its inclusion into

+the GST group.

+You and the incoming group member(s)

+will make the necessary updates to the

+GST controls to ensure correct and

+complete GST reporting (e.g. in relation

+to intra-GST group transactions).

+You are committed to and will perform

+additional review during PAR or

+stipulated timeline.

-If you do not meet the above conditions, you should seek IRAS' prior approval with details of the scenario, how GST risks would be mitigated and any proposed
+f you do not meet the above conditions, you

+should seek IRAS' prior approval with

+letails of the scenario, how GST risks

+vould be mitigated and any proposed